ToolWeb Logo

 Read the live output

-The converted Base64 or decoded result appears instantly in the output panel as you type, with no encode button to press.
+The converted Base64 or decoded result appears right away in the output panel as you type, with no encode button to press.

 4. 4